Babylonian astrology: Planets and gods

-The movements of the Sun, Moon and five planets were regarded as representing the activity of the five gods in question, together with the moon-god/goddess Sin/Selardi and the Sun-god Shamash, in preparing the occurrences on Earth.
-If, therefore, one could correctly read and interpret the activity of these powers, one knew what the gods were aiming to bring about.
+The movements of the sun, moon and planets were regarded as representing the activity of the five gods, together with the moon-god/goddess Sin/Selardi and the Sun-god Shamash, in preparing the occurrences on Earth.
+If therefore one could correctly read and interpret the activity of these powers, one knew what the gods were aiming to bring about.